efuatutuwaa/efuatutuwaa/README.md

-- 👋 Hi, I’m @efuatutuwaa
+- 👋 Hi, I’m @efuatutuwa
-- 👀 I’m interested in Data Science, App Development
 - 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on a lot of Data Science Projects
 - 📫 You can reach me via email : etutuwaa.88@gmail.com